murilodamarioo/gympass-style-app/README.md

 - [X] User cannot perform more than one check-in on the same day;
 - [X] User cannot check in unless they are within 100 meters of the gym;
 - [ ] Check-in can only be validated up to 20 minutes after it is created;
-- [ ] Check-in can only be validated by administrators;
+- [ ] Check-in can only be validated by administrators;6
 - [ ] A gym can only be registered by administrators;

 ## RNFs (Non-Functional Requirements)
 - [X] User passwords must be encrypted;
 - [X] Application data must be persisted in a PostgreSQL database;
-- [ ] All data lists must be paginated with 20 items per page;
+- [X] All data lists must be paginated with 20 items per page;
 - [ ] Users must be identified by a JWT (JSON Web Token);

 ## Dependencies